Signs Your Siding Needs Replacement

 Rising Energy Bills: The Hidden Cost of Poor Siding Performance

-Failing siding can create gaps in your home's thermal envelope, allowing heated or cooled air to escape more easily.
-This often results in fluctuating indoor temperatures and HVAC systems that must work harder to maintain comfort.
+This often results in fluctuating indoor temperatures and HVAC systems that must work harder to maintain a comfortable environment.
 The result?
 Noticeably higher monthly energy bills with no obvious explanation.
 While windows and insulation are often blamed, deteriorating siding is frequently the underlying issue.

 Over time, the financial cost of inefficiency adds up.
 If you’ve ruled out HVAC or insulation issues, your siding may be the silent culprit draining your home’s efficiency.
 A professional inspection can determine whether the siding’s performance is costing you money.